jackson-mumper/jackson-mumper.github.io/malcomb/malcomb.md

 Due to the lack of replicability standards in publication, there were many areas wherein the methodology described above diverged from that of Malcomb et al, and there were also slight deviations in this analysis from that workflow.
 Potential methodological deviations included:

-- Completing the research in R-Studio and QGIS rather than STATA and ArcGIS.
 - Misapplication of the original data.
 Variable names, particularly for livelihood sensitivity, and the steps taken to get the input variables from the initial data were often unclear and difficult to match.
 - Multiplying capacity scores by 20.
 The methodology presented in Malcomb et al implies adaptive capacity scores ranging from 0-1.
 However, the published legend displays scores well into the teens.
 It's unclear how this range of values was acquired.
 In order to replicate it, we multiplied adaptive capacity scores by 20.
 However, it is unlikely this was done by the original researchers.
 - Assumptions about the methodological process.
 There were many areas where the report described a process without explicitly describing the methods.
 While the exact methods were often implied, leaving any room for interpretation means that we may have made other deviations from the protocol without even realizing.